There's a scary stat that you should know as an online business owner:

 3. Find out What Customers and Employees are Missing

-Outside of incentives to sign-up for your long-term memberships, what are you doing to keep customers and employees?
+Outside of offering incentives to sign-up for your long-term memberships, what are you doing to keep customers?
 What are they missing out on from your current strategy?

 We touched a bit on offering customer incentives above.
-Give some thought to the way you improve your services and products.
+But you should also give some thought to the way you improve your services and products.
 Your eyes should be glued to reviews, commentary, and customer service requests.
 The more frequently a request or issue comes through, the more focused you should be on resolving it.

 Some ideas to keep customers happy: